logesh-kumar/pusher-in-worker/README.md

 - Install pnpm to handle dependencies https://pnpm.io/installation
 - Create and configure .env files in both server and ui folder.
 You can make use of the .env.example files.

-### To run teh nodejs server, Run the following commands
+### To run the nodejs server, Run the following commands
  ```sh
   pnpm i #Installs all dependencies
   pnpm db #Run db migrations